Warren Buffet’s 10 Rules for Financial Success, Even in a Crisis

 Dear Rich Lifer,

-It’s hard to imagine losing $10 billion in a lifetime, much less seven days, but that was the case for the world’s third-richest man.
+It’s hard to imagine losing $10 billion in seven days, but that was the case last week for the world’s third-richest man.

 As the markets closed on Friday, March 20, Warren Buffett watched his net worth plummet by $9.6 billion to $66.4 billion.

 While I don’t expect you to feel bad for the 89-year old billionaire, it makes you wonder what must go through the mind of a legend like Buffett in times like these?

 Between 1965 and the end of 2017, Berkshire Hathaway increased its market value by an annualized rate of 20.9% — more than double the S&P 500’s average annual growth of 9.9% during the same period.